The Gross-Zagier-Zhang formula over function fields: Introduction

 \subsubsection{Modular curves}

-Let $X$ be a smooth projective curve over a finite field of cardinality $q$ and characteristic $p$, and let $F$ be the function field of $X$.
+Let $X$ be a smooth proper connected curve over a finite field $\BF_q$ of characteristic $p>0$.
+Let $F$ be the function field of $X$.
 Let $|X|$ be the set of closed points of $X$, equivalently the set of places of $F$.
 Let $\BA_F$ be the ring of adeles of $F$.
-Let $\BB$ be an incoherent quaternion algebra over $\BA_F$.
-Let $\Ram\subset |X|$ be the ramified places of $\BB$ which is of odd cardinality.
-Choose a distinguished point $\infty\in \Ram$, which plays the role of the infinite place as in the number field case.
-Choose a uniformizer $\varpi_\infty$ of $F_\infty$.
-We will discuss the choices of $\infty$ and $\varpi_\infty$ after the statement of the Gross-Zagier-Zhang formula (see \ref{choices}).
-For $v\in |X|$, let $B(v)$ be the $v$-nearby coherent quaternion algebra, i.e. the quaternion algebra over $F$ such that for $x\neq v$, $ B(v)_{x}\cong \BB_x$, and $B(v)_{v}\not\cong \BB_v$.
-The quaternion algebra $B(\infty)$ will be of special importance to us.
-Let $D:=B(\infty)$.
-Let $U_\infty\subset \BB_\infty^\times$ be an open normal subgroup containing $\varpi_\infty^\BZ$.
-Let $\CB$ be a maximal order of $D$, which is a sheaf of $\CO_X$-algebras.
-For a finite and nonempty closed subscheme $I\subset |X|-\{\infty\}$, let $M_I$ be the compactification of the quotient by $U_\infty$ of the modular curve of $\CB$-elliptic sheaves with level-$I$ structures and level structures at $\infty$ \cite{DriEll1} \cite{DriEll2} \cite{LLS}.
+Let $\BB$ be an incoherent quaternion algebra over $\BA_F$, i.e. the set $\Ram\subset |X|$ of ramified places of $\BB$ is finite and of odd cardinality.
+Distinguish a place $\infty\in \Ram$, which plays the role of the infinite place as in the number field case.
+Fix a ``level structure" at $\infty$, which is given by an arbitrary open normal subgroup $U_\infty\subset \BB_\infty^\times$ containing a uniformizer of $F_\infty$.
+In \ref{Moduli spaces of}, we define a smooth proper modular curve $M_I$ over $F$ \cite{DriEll1} \cite{DriEll2} \cite{LLS} for every finite and nonempty closed subscheme $I\subset |X|-\{\infty\}$.